jessesquires/jessesquires.com/_posts/2017-09-10-building-a-site-with-jekyll-on-nfsn.md

 Hopefully you've noticed the amazing double-entendre &mdash; "nearly free" as in [incredibly inexpensive](https://www.nearlyfreespeech.net/services/pricing), and "free speech" as in promoting freedom of speech via your own website on the open web.
 NFSN is a [simple, bare-bones, DIY](https://www.nearlyfreespeech.net/services/hosting) host and domain registrar.
 They provide every thing you need for most sites, especially simple Jekyll blogs like this one.
 All of their services are pay-as-you-go or "pay for what you use".
 My currently monthly charges are about $0.17 per month.
 Yes, **17 cents**.
 However, any kind of support is extra, sometimes the forums are cryptic, and there's some additional manual setup/configuration that you need to do sometimes.
 For me, that trade-off simply means I get to learn more.
 It is definitely [not for everyone](https://www.reddit.com/r/Wordpress/comments/18e5n9/anyone_use_nearlyfreespeech_as_a_webdev_babynoob/).
 The other great thing about using an indie host/registrar like NFSN is that it's **not** Amazon or GoDaddy.
 You are free from the shackles and despair of sleazy, giant corporations and their bullshit.

 {% include updated_notice.html
-    update_message="My costs are now around <b>$1.66</b> USD per month, due to some small pricing changes at NFSN and my increased usage.
+    message="My costs are now around <b>$1.66</b> USD per month, due to some small pricing changes at NFSN and my increased usage.
 All things considered, this is still incredibly cheap."
 %}

 ### Setting up your site